starknet-io/starknet.js/www/docs/API/signer.md

 signer.**signMessage**(typedData, accountAddress) => _Promise < Signature >_

 Sign an JSON object for off-chain usage with the StarkNet private key and return the signature.
-This adds a message prefix so it cant be interchanged with transactions.
+This adds a message prefix so it can't be interchanged with transactions.

 _typedData_ - JSON object to be signed _accountAddress_ - calldata to be passed in deploy constructor